Ultrafast molecular chirality: twisting light to twist electrons on ultrafast time scale

 Geometrical Magnetism

-We will also develop a framework for describing geometrical magnetism, generated by the electron currents in chiral molecules, and introduce a new class of enantio-sensitive phenomena enabled by these geometric concepts.
+We will also develop a framework for describing geometrical magnetism, generated by the electron currents in chiral molecules.
+Additionally, we will introduce a new class of enantio-sensitive phenomena enabled by these geometric concepts.

 Project Goals